-Bạn đang xem: KPark Seo Jun: ‘Some of my earliest memories are of me just trying khổng lồ find my way.’
+Bạn đang xem: KPark Seo Jun: ‘Some of my earliest memories are of me just trying to find my way.’
 Photograph: Awesome Ent

-The actor talks about joining the MCU, his friendships with BTS’s V & the rest of the ‘Wooga Squad’, & the social và economic issues behind his TV hits Itaewon Class and Fight for My Way
+The actor talks about joining the MCU, his friendships with BTS’s V and the rest of the ‘Wooga Squad’, and the social and economic issues behind his TV hits Itaewon Class and Fight for My Way

-In an early scene of Bong Joon-ho’s Parasite, a brief conversation between rich student Min-hyuk & his friend Ki-woo proves a crucial moment in the multi-Oscar winning film.
+In an early scene of Bong Joon-ho’s Parasite, a brief conversation between rich student Min-hyuk and his friend Ki-woo proves a crucial moment in the multi-Oscar winning film.
 “Tutor a rich kid.
-It pays well,” the scooter-riding Min-hyuk tells the impoverished Ki-woo, who lives in a semi-basement trang chủ with his family.
-Và when Min-hyuk offers Ki-woo the opportunity to lớn take over his job as a tutor for the rich Park family, he acts as a bridge between the two worlds, & sets the plot of the film in motion.
+It pays well,” the scooter-riding Min-hyuk tells the impoverished Ki-woo, who lives in a semi-basement home with his family.
+And when Min-hyuk offers Ki-woo the opportunity to take over his job as a tutor for the rich Park family, he acts as a bridge between the two worlds, and sets the plot of the film in motion.

 Min-hyuk is played by Park Seo Jun, and despite the brevity of Park’s appearance in Parasite, it will have been the first time most international audiences will have got a good look at him.
-Park is a big name in South Korea however, thanks to a string of successful domestic TV series – mostly thắm thiết comedies such as She Was Pretty & Fight for My Way – and the Netflix hit Itaewon Class.
-Now his international profile is about khổng lồ be raised, after it was confirmed he will be joining the Marvel Cinematic Universe for Captain Marvel 2: The Marvels, appearing alongside Brie Larson, Iman Vellani & Zawe Ashton, making him the third South Korean actor to lớn join the MCU.
+Park is a big name in South Korea however, thanks to a string of successful domestic TV series – mostly romantic comedies such as She Was Pretty and Fight for My Way – and the Netflix hit Itaewon Class.
+Now his international profile is about to be raised, after it was confirmed he will be joining the Marvel Cinematic Universe for Captain Marvel 2: The Marvels, appearing alongside Brie Larson, Iman Vellani and Zawe Ashton, making him the third South Korean actor to join the MCU.

 Park as Min-hyuk in Parasite.
 Photograph: Everett Collection Inc/AlamyOn the day we speak, Park is in Seoul, having just got back from filming in London.
-He looks lively in a green bomber jacket and denim shirt, and is happy to lớn start talking before his LA-based management joins the điện thoại tư vấn to monitor any sensitive Marvel information.
-“I didn’t come from a wealthy family and we had to lớn move around a lot as a result, but I was able lớn meet a lot of different people at school & that made me more mature.”
+He looks lively in a green bomber jacket and denim shirt, and is happy to start talking before his LA-based management joins the call to monitor any sensitive Marvel information.
+“I didn’t come from a wealthy family and we had to move around a lot as a result, but I was able to meet a lot of different people at school and that made me more mature.”
 He pauses.
-“Some of my earliest memories from childhood are of me just trying to lớn find my way, instead of memories of being happy all the time.”
+“Some of my earliest memories from childhood are of me just trying to find my way, instead of memories of being happy all the time.”

 Instant success … with Kim Da-mi in Itaewon Class.
 Photograph: Everett Collection Inc/AlamyIn Itaewon Class, Park plays an ex-convict.
-On the surface it’s a story about revenge và retribution but it also features strong social commentary about how the rich abuse power.
+On the surface it’s a story about revenge and retribution but it also features strong social commentary about how the rich abuse power.
 It was an instant success.
-“Itaewon Class appeared in the midst of the Korean movies and drama boom, & I got khổng lồ make a lot of international fans,” says Park.
-It was only a matter of time before the world woke up lớn the world of Korean film & TV, the actor believes.
-Netflix and other streaming platforms gave international audiences access to lớn these projects, and he says the Korean entertainment industry offered something new.
-“I personally feel that South Korea has been making a lot of effort và spending a lot of time creating good quality films & series, but it’s always been a bit of a hidden gem.
-There are a lot of good films và dramas và I want them to be recognised.
-I feel proud that I am able to contribute to lớn this Korean boom.”
+“Itaewon Class appeared in the midst of the Korean movies and drama boom, and I got to make a lot of international fans,” says Park.
+It was only a matter of time before the world woke up to the world of Korean film and TV, the actor believes.
+Netflix and other streaming platforms gave international audiences access to these projects, and he says the Korean entertainment industry offered something new.
+“I personally feel that South Korea has been making a lot of effort and spending a lot of time creating good quality films and series, but it’s always been a bit of a hidden gem.
+There are a lot of good films and dramas and I want them to be recognised.
+I feel proud that I am able to contribute to this Korean boom.”

-Park is also part of Wooga Squad (“I don’t know why we named it that; it just happened”), a friendship group with actor Choi Woo-Shik (who starred as Ki-woo in Parasite), BTS member V, actor Park Hyung-sik & artist Peakboy.
-“They are really good friends to lớn me & very comforting,” Park says.
-It appears they help him giảm giá khuyến mãi with the intense pressure on Korean actors and “idols”.
-“Not only vày we mô tả the same values, thoughts and perspectives on things but we are in similar industries, & so we are able to nói qua advice.
-We try khổng lồ comfort each other as human beings, because what I am going through could be something that the others might go through in the future.”
+Park is also part of Wooga Squad (“I don’t know why we named it that; it just happened”), a friendship group with actor Choi Woo-Shik (who starred as Ki-woo in Parasite), BTS member V, actor Park Hyung-sik and artist Peakboy.
+“They are really good friends to me and very comforting,” Park says.
+It appears they help him deal with the intense pressure on Korean actors and “idols”.
+“Not only do we share the same values, thoughts and perspectives on things but we are in similar industries, and so we are able to share advice.
+We try to comfort each other as human beings, because what I am going through could be something that the others might go through in the future.”

-I ask him what he does lớn relax.
+I ask him what he does to relax.
 “I haven’t found the solution to that one yet!” he says.
-I tell him I picked up crocheting to lớn help cope during the early days of the pandemic.
-A little puzzled at what I am attempting to act out, he turns khổng lồ the interpreter.
+I tell him I picked up crocheting to help cope during the early days of the pandemic.
+A little puzzled at what I am attempting to act out, he turns to the interpreter.
 “Crocheting?”
 But once he realises what I am recommending, he laughs.
 “OK, I’ll try it!”